plant-genomics/training/docs/modules/chloroplast_assembly.md

         <br>
         This will depend on the aim of your analysis, but usually:

-        * sequencing depth (the number of reads covering each base position; also called "coverage").
+        * **Sequencing depth** (the number of reads covering each base position; also called "coverage").
 Higher depth is usually better, but at very high depths it may be better to subsample the reads, as errors can swamp the assembly graph.

-        * sequencing quality (the quality score indicates probability of base call being correct).
-Average read quality may show if there were sequencing problems.
+        * **Sequencing quality** (the quality score indicates probability of base call being correct).
 You may trim or filter reads on quality.
 Phred quality scores are logarithmic: phred quality 10 = 90% chance of base call being correct; phred quality 20 = 99% chance of base call being correct.
 More detail [here](https://en.wikipedia.org/wiki/Phred_quality_score).

-        * Read lengths histogram, and reads lengths vs. quality plots.
+        * **Read lengths** (read lengths histogram, and reads lengths vs. quality plots).
 Your analysis or assembly may need reads of a certain length.

 <!--
 sequencing depth